 Achieving the developer’s desired vision and business goals can be a daunting task.
 While many consultants within the development team will each have specific duties for a project, the urban designer and landscape architect roles are arguably somewhat more challenging—and the risks of failure much more visible.
 Here are a few lessons learned along the way:

-Underground infrastructure, road profiles, and other forms of civil infrastructure are relatively standardized, and no one chooses which neighbourhood to live in based on the length or even the quality of the underground infrastructure installed there.
+Underground infrastructure, road profiles, and other forms of civil infrastructure are relatively standardized, and no one chooses which neighborhood to live in based on the length or even the quality of the underground infrastructure installed there.
 Similarly, there is no competitive positioning for virtually all of the products of municipal planning or legal surveying work.
-These professionals can repeat standardized techniques and practices with predictable results, whereas precisely duplicating a set of design guidelines, a front entry design, park playground or neighbourhood plaza design would completely nullify the neighbourhood’s competitive advantage and could be grounds for design contract termination or worse.
+These professionals can repeat standardized techniques and practices with predictable results, whereas precisely duplicating a set of design guidelines, a front entry design, park playground or neighborhood plaza design would completely nullify the neighborhood’s competitive advantage and could be grounds for design contract termination or worse.

 Developing professional, accurate and actionable design guidelines is critical, but providing timely ongoing feedback during the architectural design approval process is also vital.
 Timely and actionable feedback can be the difference between keeping the sub-developers (builders) happy and losing them to other competing developments.
 Similarly, maintaining the design schedule is a critical piece of the developer’s overall plan.
 Completing a comprehensive design process, while adhering to schedule is exceptionally valuable to the developer and sets the stage nicely for the construction period to proceed well.